 What is CSA?

-The Penn's Corner CSA (Community Supported Agriculture) delivers weekly boxes of farm fresh produce to neighborhoods all around Pittsburgh all year round.
-With a CSA membership, you will support over 30 area farms while receiving delicious products, along with a weekly recipes, and cooking information.
+The Penn’s Corner CSA (Community Supported Agriculture) delivers weekly boxes of farm fresh produce to neighborhoods all around Pittsburgh all year round.
+With a CSA membership, you will support nearly 30 area farms while receiving delicious products, along with a weekly recipes, and cooking information.

 Penn’s Corner CSA always open to expanding.
 Please let us know if you know of a potential pick up location.
 Also, please click on the following link to see a map and list of our pickup locations.
 Please note that all shares (spring, summer, winter) may not be available at every location.
 Email us for clarification or confirmation.

 Summer, Spring, and Fall CSA deliveries are on Tuesdays or Wednesdays (depending on your location).
 Penn’s Corner offers two different sized shares for the Spring, Summer, and Fall CSA.
 Standard shares will contain 6-10 different items and Small shares will contain 5-8 items.
 Depending on your eating habits, a small share should feed two omnivores or one vegetarian and the full share feeds two adults and one or two children omnivores, or two adult vegetarians, assuming you cook at home for most of your meals.

 During the height of the growing season you can expect your box to be full of fresh, local fruits and vegetables.

 During the Spring and late Fall you can expect your box to be mostly fruits and vegetables with another local food item such as cheese, grains, honey, apple butter, or chopped tomatoes.

 What type of food is in a CSA (Community Supported Agriculture) box?